mtrx1337/crablog/README.md

 diesel migration run --database-url ../content/db.sqlite3
 ```
 3. Set up your configuration file (see below)
-4. Build and run the docker container (Will compile from source and thus take a while)
+4. Pull the image (or build from source) and run the docker container
 ```bash
 docker-compose up -d
 ```